-Under the Council adopted Amendment C125, the proposed new residential zone for the subject site is General Residential Zone - Schedule 3 (GRZ3).
+In accordance with the changes in Amendment C125 Part 2, the approved changes are to be considered with any new development.
+Under Amendment C125 Part 2, the new residential zone for the subject site is General Residential Zone - Schedule 3 (GRZ3).